 Question 10a: Do you think most scientists agree with one another about global warming, or do you think there is a lot of disagreement?
-[Only included in 2006 survey.]
+[Not included in the 2003 survey.]

 Question 11: Assuming that global warming is a problem, what do you think the US is likely to do about it?